-I am sometimes queried by readers on what to do, in spring, with old mulch that had been left on top of annual flower beds or vegetable beds during the winter.
+What do you do with old mulch that had been left on top of annual flower beds or vegetable beds during the winter?
 Note that this is a different issue from that of what to do in garden beds that contain live plants (albeit perhaps dormant) right through the winter, where the focus of the question is primarily on the plants.
-The present FAQ, by contrast, relates to empty beds (living plant material has either died or has been harvested), and the question focuses on the mulch: specifically, whether the old mulch is still viable -- and, if so, what you should do with it.
+The present FAQ, by contrast, relates to empty beds (living plant material has either died or has been harvested), and the question focuses on the mulch: specifically, whether the old mulch is still viable–and, if so, what you should do with it.

 Is Old Mulch Still Good to Use?

 Vegetable garden beds and annual flower beds will not have plants in them during the winter but are mulched in fall to protect their soil from the harsh elements in winter.
 You have worked hard to build up the fertility of your garden soil, so you would not want gusty winds or torrents of water carrying any of it off, would you?

 If the condition of the old mulch has not decomposed appreciably by the time spring comes, it will still be usable.
 How do you determine its condition?
 Well, scoop up some of the mulch in your hands.
 Has it more or less broken down into fine particles, so that it is no longer clearly distinguishable from dirt?
 In that case, it will no longer function very effectively as a mulch; it is time to replace it.

 If, however, it has mostly retained the look and feel that it originally had, then you can re-use it.
 The one exception would be if your plants in this garden bed had experienced disease problems last year that you think can be traced back to the mulch; in which case you would want to remove and dispose of said mulch properly (check with the officials in your town to determine a proper way to dispose of such material).